maciejczyzewski/hyhyhy/README.md

 ## Introduction

-It is a tool for easily creating pure and simple HTML5 presentations or websites.
+It's a tool for easily creating pure and simple HTML5 presentations or websites.

 Comes with a broad range of features including nested slides, markdown contents and a JavaScript API.
 It combines everything into a unified whole that you can use.

 #### More reading: